 In the recent past, retailers had to rely on their intuition to guess what customers wanted and to make key business decisions.
-Even as online companies started to track historical data on their customers, they didn’t know how to organize or use this information to their advantage.
+Even as online companies started to track historical data on their customers journey, they didn’t know how to organize or use this information to their advantage.

 This is all changing as ecommerce companies learn to harness the most powerful information that they have: the behavior of their existing customers and potential customers.

-As companies have access to more data, they’re also able to provide a more customized experience for their potential customers.
+As online companies have access to more data, they’re also able to provide a more customized ecommerce customer experience for their potential customers.
 From relevant social media advertising to a personalized shopping experience, the possibilities are full of potential.

-Here we'll look at four innovative ways that data and retail inventory analytics are shaping the ecommerce customer experience.
+Here we'll look at four innovative ways that data and retail inventory analytics are shaping the ecommerce customer service.

 BONUS: Before you read further, download our Inventory Management Software Whitepaper to see how Logiwa uses real-time tracking to help customers get up to 100% inventory accuracy and increase shipments by 2.5x.